ESTABLISHMENT OF PARENTAGE

 presumption may be contested and is, therefore, not the same as a legal finding

-or adjudication of paternity.
+or adjudication of parentage.
 Either the presumed father or the mother may

-are several ways that this presumption of paternity can be rebutted
+There are several ways that this presumption of parentage can be rebutted

 (challenged), thus excluding the presumed father from further actions to

-establish paternity and/or child support.
+establish parentage and/or child support.
 If you determine that a presumed

 father has been appropriately excluded by one of the methods listed below,